pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 ## Binning challanges

-**Metagenomic binning is a complex process that involves many steps and can be challenging due to several problems that can occur during the process**.
+Metagenomic binning is a complex process that involves many steps and can be challenging due to several problems that can occur during the process.
 Some of the most common problems encountered in metagenomic binning include:

 - **High complexity**: Metagenomic samples contain DNA from multiple organisms, which can lead to high complexity in the data.
 - **Fragmented sequences**: Metagenomic sequencing often generates fragmented sequences, which can make it difficult to assign reads to the correct bin.